 ″CCAC leverages technology so you can invest in yourself.″

-You will have access to your CCAC academic email one hour after you create your NetID Account.
-Use your NetID username and password to log on to your email account.
+You will have access to your CCAC email one hour after you create your CCAC NetID.
+Use your CCAC NetID username and password to log on to your email account.
 Your CCAC email address will be in the format [email protected] (enter your own username in place of the word "username").
-You are required to use the academic email for all college communications.
+You are required to use your CCAC email for all college communications.
 You can also access your email through the CCAC Go! mobile app.
 You will have 50 GB of storage available in your academic mailbox.

 The Higher Education Opportunity Act (HEOA) was signed into law on August 14, 2008.
 Final regulations were issued on October 29, 2009.
 Enforcement of the HEOA provisions formally begins July 1, 2010 and all colleges and universities are required to make a good-faith effort at compliance.
 Several sections of the HEOA deal with unauthorized file sharing on campus networks, imposing three general requirements on all U.S. colleges and universities.
 You can access the HEOA information on our policy page.